 What is Breast Implant Illness (BII)?

 Breast Implant Illness (BII) is the name for a cluster of symptoms that some women may develop in reaction to their implants.
-What makes BII so challenging is that it doesn’t seem to follow any rules.
-It can occur with both saline and silicone implants as well as smooth or textured implants.
+What makes BII so challenging is that some of them are unexplained symptoms, and it doesn’t seem to follow any rules.
+It can occur with both saline and silicone breast implants, as well as smooth or textured implants.
 Some women manifest symptoms immediately after surgery.
 For others, it can take years.
-Furthermore, the symptoms themselves are wide ranging, and mimic those of other common conditions such as menopause, auto-immune disease, hormone imbalance and chronic pain syndrome.
-The most common symptoms that BII patients complain about are:

 - Joint pain